afreeorange/bock/README.md

 A small personal Markdown and `git`-powered wiki I wrote to teach myself Go.
 [You can see it in action here](https://wiki.nikhil.io/).

+I have old [Node](https://github.com/afreeorange/bock/tree/node) and [Python](https://github.com/afreeorange/bock/tree/python) versions of this as well for giggles.

 ## Usage

 See [the releases page](https://github.com/afreeorange/bock/releases) for a few pre-built binaries.